plantanapp/documentation/docs/Actions/execute-token.md

 ### `4.
 Pluralization of a value`

 Spelling of plurals can be as easy as the next example.
-Instead of adding (s) at the end of number (eg: 1 car(s) or 3 car(s) ) we can use the Pluralization Variable.
-For this example **3** can be another variable.
+Instead of adding (s) at the end of number (eg: 1 car(s) or 3 car(s) ) we can use the Pluralization token.
+For this example **3** can be another token.

 ```json